Division of Pharmacology, Physiology, and Biological Chemistry

 • Wound Healing

 The branch offers limited funding for Investigator-Initiated Clinical Trials in specific Clinical Research Areas that fit within the mission of NIGMS.
-Advance consultation with staff is necessary (see NOT-GM-22-027).
+Advance consultation with staff is highly recommended (see NOT-GM-22-027).
+NIGMS does not support studies designed to seek regulatory approvals, other than through SBIRs.

 Biochemistry and Molecular Pharmacology Branch